sora-0721/cf-files-sharing/README.md

 Download process:
 Access the sharing link → Parse the file ID → Determine storage location → Retrieve file → Return file content
 ```
+## Update

+- more beautiful web
+- uplaod more than one flies at once
+- uplaod a folders

 ## Deployment Guide